Aero A.100

 The Aero A.100 was a biplane light bomber and reconnaissance aircraft built in Czechoslovakia during the 1930s.
 It was the final step in a design lineage that extended back to the Aero A.11 a decade earlier.
 A.100s remained in service throughout World War II and for a few years postwar.

 Design and development

-Development of the A.100 was in response to a Czechoslovak Air Force requirement of 1932 for a uniform replacement for the A.11s, Aero Ap.32s, and Letov Š.16s then in service.
-Work began with a revision of the Aero A.430 that quickly became quite a different aircraft.
+Development of the A.100 was in response to a Czechoslovak Air Force requirement for a uniform replacement for the Aero A.230s, Aero Ap.32s, and Letov Š.16s light bombers and reconnaissance aircraft then in service.
+Work began with a further revision of the Aero A.30, the Aero A.430, which incorporated little of the original designs from which it had been evolved and was soon redesignated Aero A.100, in a new numbering sequence just introduced by Aero.

+The A.100 was a single-engined biplane of mixed wood and metal construction with a fixed conventional landing gear.
+The aircraft's fuselage was elliptical section, and had a steel tube structure covered in duralumin panels.
+The unequal-span wings were of wooden construction with fabric covering.
 Of standard biplane configuration, the A.100 was a somewhat ungainly-looking aircraft which was obsolescent by the time of its first flight in 1933, becoming a member of the final generation of biplane military aircraft to be designed in Europe.

 Operational history

 Nevertheless, since the only other competitor for the air force contract, the Praga E.36, had not flown by the close of tenders, the A.100 was ordered for production.
 A total of 44 were built, in two batches.